Skip to main content

 EXPOSURE CONTROL PLAN (ECP)

-Under WAC 296-823, each employer covered must develop an exposure control plan containing at least the following elements:
+Under WAC 296-823, each employer covered must develop and implement a written exposure control plan and training that contains the following elements:

-• Using appropriate equipment and safer medical devices to eliminate or minimize occupational exposure
+• Using controls, including appropriate equipment and safer medical devices, to eliminate or minimize occupational exposure

 • Making sure items are appropriately labeled